micahvandegrift/micahvandegrift.github.io/CV.md

 2018 - Present | Open Knowledge Librarian, North Carolina State University

 > * Develop strategic approaches to open research practices, policies, and programs that facilitate and promote open and publicly engaged scholarship
-> * Lead Principal Investigator for [Visualizing Digital Scholarship in Libraries and Learning Spaces (Immersive Scholar)](https://www.immersivescholar.org/) funded by a grant from the Andrew W. Mellon Foundation
+> * Lead Principal Investigator for [Visualizing Digital Scholarship in Libraries and Learning Spaces (Immersive Scholar)](https://www.immersivescholar.org/) funded by a grant from the Andrew W. Mellon Foundation, concluded in 2020
-> * Investigate and promote technologies and systems that maximize the dissemination and impact of scholarship
+> * Investigate and promote infrastruture and systems that maximize the dissemination and impact of scholarship

 2016 - 2018 | Director of Digital Scholarship, Florida State University